 - Place the remaining ingredients in a clean, large fermenting jar.

 - Pour the salt water over the shredded vegetables, leaving at least 1 inch of headspace at the top of the jar.
 Add more brine to the vegetables if necessary.
 (You may want to place the heart of the fennel or the center of the cabbage a bowl or jar on top of the vegetables to hold them under the brine.)

 - Cover the jar tightly and let it stand at room temperature.
 Since you’ll be using jar fitted with an airlock, you don’t need to burp it– just open occasionally to taste.
 However, if not using an airlock jar check the jar once a day to taste the veggies and release gases produced during fermentation.
 If any mold or scum has formed on the top, simply skim it off.

 - Let bacteria do its thing, taste them, and when they are to your liking (I like to leave them for about 4-6 days) in the fridge they go.

 - They’ll slowly continue to ferment, but know that cold storage will largely stop the fermentation process.
 These veggies will last for about a month or so.

-Like I mentioned before, it is very important to populate your body with friendly bacteria in order to keep candida and other critters away.
+As I mentioned before, it is very important to populate your body with friendly bacteria in order to keep candida and other critters away.

 Question: Are you into fermented foods yet or still debating whether to make them or not?
 Do you already eat fermented foods, I’d love for you to share your favorite foods in the comments below.